-For example, if there is kidney involvement, the vet will also provide treatment that supports kidney function, be it fluids, a diet change, or regular blood work—although kidney function isn’t something that can return to pre-infection levels.
-If the Lyme disease is causing joint issues or musculoskeletal pain, the vet may help address this discomfort by giving pain medication.
+For example, if there is kidney involvement, your veterinarian will also provide treatment that supports kidney function, be it fluids, a diet change, or regular blood work—although kidney function isn’t something that can return to pre-infection levels.
+If the Lyme disease is causing joint issues or musculoskeletal pain, the veterinarian may help address this discomfort by giving pain medication.

 Once a vet diagnoses your dog with Lyme disease, it’s important to follow their advice for how to keep your dog comfortable and healthy.

 Whether they recommend pain medication, a diet change, or regular follow-up appointments, they’ll know how to best help you care for your dog.
 It’s wise to continually observe your dog closely for any changes in behavior or health and ensure you communicate these with your vet.

 The best thing you can do to prevent Lyme disease in dogs is to get your pup on a flea & tick preventative.
 There are a wide range of options on the market, and a veterinarian or Pawp Pro will be able to help you choose the best option for your dog based on their health, weight, and lifestyle.